Match report by Joe Angove and Iarfhlaith Davoren.

 And as the half-time whistle blew, both sides went into the interval with the scoreline level at 0-0.

 But it was the Wolves that grabbed the all-important opening goal.
 With 68 minutes on the clock, Pitts pounced on a loose ball that had deflected off a PSC defender and fired the ball home to put his side ahead.

 Pitts displayed his natural instinct in front of goal and completed his hat-trick in the 85th minute.
 After beating the offside trap, the frontman found himself one-on-one with PSC substitute ‘keeper Oscar Gomez and tucked the ball home to make it 4-0.

 Despite the loss, PSC FC captain Davoren spoke in a somewhat positive manner during his post-match interview.

 “I honestly don’t believe the scoreline reflected the difference in level between the two sides, but Wolves deserved the victory,” said Davoren.

 “We are constantly improving and have now only been together for a few weeks so we hope to learn some important lessons from this game and move on to the next one this weekend.

 “Our roster is still not complete and new players will be joining the club.
-After that, we are looking forward training as a team, developing our game and creating a strong team bond,” concluded Davoren.
+After that, we are looking forward to training as a team, developing our game, and creating a strong team bond,” concluded Davoren.

-PSC FC are in action today, Saturday 1 April, at the Lake Forest Soccer Complex, with a 6:15pm PDT kick-off.
+PSC FC is in action today, Saturday 1 April, at the Lake Forest Soccer Complex, with a 6:15 pm PDT kick-off.